semgrep/semgrep-docs/docs/deployment/connect-scm.md

    - The **Access Token** that [grants Semgrep permission to communicate with your project](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html).
 Semgrep expects a [workspace-level access token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/)
 1. Click **Connect** to save and proceed.
 1. The Bitbucket project is now listed under **Source Code organizations**.
 Click **Test connection** to verify that the new integration was installed correctly.
+1. Ensure that your SCM integration successfully detects repositories by setting up a CI job.
+Do the following steps **for each repository** you want to scan:
+    1. Create or edit your `.bitbucket-pipelines.yml` configuration file to add Semgrep as part of your Bitbucket Pipelines.
+Refer to [Sample CI configurations](/semgrep-ci/sample-ci-configs#bitbucket-pipelines) for a template you can copy and customize.
+    2. Commit the updated `.bitbucket-pipelines.yml` file.
+    3. The CI job starts automatically to establish a connection with Semgrep AppSec Platform.
+Alternatively, if it does not start automatically, start the job from the Bitbucket Pipelines interface.
+Upon establishing a connection, your repository appears in **Semgrep AppSec Platform > [Projects](https://semgrep.dev/orgs/-/projects)** page.

 ### GitHub Enterprise Server